emgram769/livechan-js/README.md

     chmod 777 public/tmp/uploads public/tmp/thumb

+11) Set the admin password

+    node lib/set-password.js

+This is used for the admin commands to delete/change posts and ban users.

-11) Run LiveChan
+12) Run LiveChan

     npm start

-If this is the first run, it will prompt for you to set and confirm a password.
-This is used for the admin commands to delete and edit posts.

 Nginx proxy config
 ====